Home

-We all know that the prime investment vehicle for Warren Buffett is Berkshire Hathaway, situated in Omaha, Nebraska, but what is Berkshire Hathaway and how did Buffett get involved?
+We all know that the prime investment vehicle for Warren Buffett is Berkshire Hathaway, there situated in Omaha, treat Nebraska, but what is Berkshire Hathaway and how did Buffett get involved?

 The Hathaway Manufacturing Company was started in 1888 by Horatio Hathaway, a China trader, with profits from whaling in the Pacific.
 The business of the company was to mill cotton and it made big profits until the start of the decline of the cotton industry after World War 1.